CDC Lies About, and Media Repeats, Risk of Dying from Measles

 (While there may also have been unreported measles deaths, they were likely few, especially in relation to unreported cases, since deadly complications would obviously be noticeable to surveillance systems, while benign infections wouldn’t; and for something like encephalitis, measles would be an obvious culprit to consider as cause of death.
 So let’s just assume that the official number for deaths is roughly accurate.
 Also, to be precise, given four million cases per year, the number is 1.25 deaths per 10,000 cases, but I’ve rounded for simplicity.)

+And just so we have it from an authoritative source, in a 1994 review on vaccine safety, the Institute of Medicine (IOM) observed that, based on pre-vaccine era data, in industrialized countries like the US, “the measles fatality rate is 1 per 10,000 cases”.
 In other words, when the Times and other news media claim that one out of every 1,000 infected children dies from measles, they are misreporting the death rate too high by an order of magnitude.

 What can explain this?
 Well, the most obvious explanation is that saying one in 1,000 children die from measles is a lot more frightening than saying that one in 10,000 die from it, and when it comes to the topic of vaccinations, the New York Times and rest of the mainstream media, in dutiful service to the state, demonstrably engage in public policy advocacy rather than doing journalism.
 The evident intent is to scare parents into vaccinating their children, and providing the actual death rate of 0.1 per 1,000 just wouldn’t have the same motivational impact.